mobilabsolutions/stash-sdk-ios/README.md

 ### [](https://github.com/braintree/braintree_ios#license)License

-The MobilabPayment iOS SDK is open source and available under the MIT license.
+The MobilabPayment iOS SDK is open source and available under the TODO license.
 See the [LICENSE](https://github.com/mobilabsolutions/payment-sdk-ios-open/blob/master/LICENSE) file for more info.

 ## Help